PSBP-Library/psbp003/README.md

 - Functions are denotational artifacts: at development time they (are supposed to) have a meaning.
 - Expressions are operational artifacts: at runtime they (somehow) are evaluated to yield a result value.

-For side effect free expressions it does not matter how they are evaluated as far as the yieded result value is concerned.
+For side effect free expressions it does not matter how they are evaluated as far as the yielded result value is concerned.

 A function application, obtained by replacing the parameter of the function by an argument, is an expression that, when